ceejatec/build-infra/terraform/aws-jenkins/README.md

 EFS for JENKINS_HOME with an access point and mountpoints in both AZs, data encrypted at rest and in transit

-EFS for latestbuilds configured similarly
+EFS for latestbuilds, nexus, proget, downloads are configured similarly

 ECS cluster backed by autoscaling group of EC2 instances